Politics of Western Australia: Federal politics

 Western Australia is divided into 15 federal electoral divisions, each represented by a seat in the Australian House of Representatives.
 Like other Australian states, Western Australia is represented by twelve Senators in the Australian Senate, with six of those Senators elected for two three-year Senate terms at each half-Senate election.

-Historically, most federal elections have already been decided by the time the polls close in Western Australia.
-The only times in recent memory where the state has decided an election were:
+Historically, most federal elections have already been "decided" by the time the polls close in Western Australia.
+The only times since the mid-20th century when the state has decided an election were: